skolsuper/boggle/README.md

 # Chaoggle

 Boggle with a wildcard.
-Play Chaoggle at [skolsuper.github.io/boggle](https://skolsuper.github.io/boggle)
+Play Chaoggle at [skolsuper.github.io/boggle](https://skolsuper.github.io/boggle), or click "Solve" to let the computer do it

 ### Prerequisites